 By keeping the design simple and minimizing expensive finishes, we were able to keep the cost of building down to $124 per square foot ($114 after rebates and solar production incentives), which includes the 6kw solar panel system, taxes, and permits.
 Given that the average cost of construction in Seattle is $200/sf, we think our project demonstrates building green need not cost more than traditional construction.

 In addition to its energy-saving features, the house also incorporates reclaimed building materials and water conservation systems.
-Since moving in last September, we have been enjoying the home’s radiant floors, clean indoor air, and abundant sunlight.
+Since moving in in 2011, we have been enjoying the home’s radiant floors, clean indoor air, and abundant sunlight.
 Now that we have settled in, we hope to play a role in inspiring others to build or retrofit existing Seattle homes to the net-zero-energy standard.

 Top 10 Questions about the Ballard Net-Zero-Energy House

 1. What do you mean by net-zero energy?

 Quite simply, this means that our solar panels produce as much electricity over the course of a year as we use for heating, cooking, lighting, and other household tasks.

 No. While we produce our own solar electricity, we’re still connected to the city’s electrical grid.
 We don’t have a bunch of batteries in the basement (actually, we don’t even have a basement).
 Why?
 Because storing electricity is inefficient, not to mention expensive.
 When you charge a battery bank, you don’t get as much electricity back as you put in.
 Some of it is lost as heat.
 That’s why most houses that have solar panels hooked up to a battery bank must rely on some other source for heat, like a wood stove.

 3. So does all your power come from the sun?